Thomas-Johansen/dat250Project/README.md

 [![FeedApp Tests](../../actions/workflows/gradle.yml/badge.svg)](../../actions/workflows/gradle.yml)

 This repo contains a Poll-system application, that lets users create polls and vote on polls made by other users.

+Link to front end of the application: https://github.com/MikalDr/Dat250project-frontend

 Below is some of the diagrams created during the planning stage of the project:
 ### Application flow diagram